vyos/vyos-documentation/docs/ch11-services.rst

   set service mdns repeater disable

-**NOTE**: You can not run this in a VRRP setup, if multiple mDNS repeaters are launched in a subnet you will experience the mDNS packet storm death!
+.. note:: You can not run this in a VRRP setup, if multiple mDNS repeaters are launched in a subnet you will experience the mDNS packet storm death!

 UDP broadcast relay
 -------------------